ashushaan77/realtime_temperature_monitoring_system/README.md

     _tests_/processing_logic.test.js

-#### Chosen Approach: Node.js Internal Processing
+#### Chosen Approach: n8n implementation for processing reading with implementing Node.js Internal Processing in case of n8n failure/unavailibity.

  ##### Implementation Decisions:
- Processing is handled internally within the backend server.
-For this simple application, internal handling was suitable.
-It allows simple & easy implementation, low latency, higher availability & cost efficiency compared to n8n.
+ I have implemented n8n for processing reading as n8n implemenation was getting preferred for this task.
+I have also implemented NodeJs internal processing for fallback, in case n8n failure/unavailibity.